TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Insert optional arguments
 -------------------------

-All ViewHelper arguments so fare registered were required.
+All ViewHelper arguments so far registered were required.
 By setting a default value for an argument in the method signature, the argument is automatically optional.
 When registering the arguments through :php:`initializeArguments()` the according parameter has to be set to :php:`false`.